 Introduction

 FileConcat is a privacy-first tool that packs the files you pick into a single LLM-ready blob.
-The output is one XML or Markdown document you can paste into Claude, ChatGPT, Gemini, or any other assistant that takes long-form context.
+The output is one XML, Markdown, or plain-text document you can paste into Claude, ChatGPT, Gemini, or any other assistant that takes long-form context.

 What it gives you

-- A workbench at fileconcat.com for drag, drop, filter, and copy.
+• A single page at fileconcat.com for drag, drop, filter, and copy.

 How it works